ednelson89/TTRPG-Initiative-Tracker/README.md

 # TTRPG-Initiative-Tracker

-Command Line Utility for tracking a 5e character's initiatives in an encounter.
+Command Line Utility for tracking a character's initiatives in an encounter in D&D 5e.

 To run this utility, you need to install Python3 on your computer: